aozkirli/try/index.md

 ---
-title: "Project Title"
+title: "Rethinking serial dependence: A large-scale analysis of its effects on the variability of perceptual estimates  "
 layout: default
 ---

-# Project Title
+# Rethinking serial dependence: A large-scale analysis of its effects on the variability of perceptual estimates

-Welcome to the **Project Title** repository.
-This project processes user-uploaded datasets through a suite of MATLAB functions and automatically updates result figures and summaries.
+Welcome to the **Rethinking serial dependence: A large-scale analysis of its effects on the variability of perceptual estimates** repository.
+This project allows users to analyze the effects of serial dependence on the response variability in adjustment tasks

 ## Main Results (PDF)